 - This Kampot + Salt blend is ideal for flaky fish baked in the oven.

 - Press tofu and season with Kampot + Salt for a cold snack or salad topping.

 - Use with SoLA Deli’s hibiscus + sage olive oil to roast carrots for a truly unique and colorful side dish.

 If you’re not from the Midwest or the East coast, chances are you’ve spent a lifetime pouring imitation maple syrup on your pancakes.
 This is no such syrup!
-Bobo’s single origin maple syrups are rich and robust, and will make the house smell like you’re standing in the Vermont countryside.
+The maple connoisseurs at Tree Juice make their delicious craft syrups in New York.
+Their bourbon barrel aged has a woody, whiskey-tinged taste that isn’t overpowering.
 Don’t waste this enchanting amber sauce on simple pancakes–taste it, bake with it, and let it bring your sweets to life.